Distributed Set-Based Observers Using Diffusion Strategies: Conclusion

 \section{Conclusion}

-We propose distributed set-based and interval-based observers using diffusion strategy.
+We propose two distributed strip-based and set-propagation observers using a diffusion strategy.
 Our algorithms remove the need for a fusion center.
-They only requires every node to communicate with its neighbors: first to share the data, and second to share the estimates.
-The diffusion step ensures that information is propagated throughout the network in order to converge on the best estimate and provide consistency between the estimated sets.
-We propose new over-approximation for zonotopes intersection to compose the diffusion step.
-We evaluate our algorithms in a localization example of a rotating object.
+They only require every node to communicate with its neighbors: first, to share the measurements and second, to share the estimates.
+The diffusion step ensures that information is propagated throughout the network in order to converge to the best estimate and provide consistency between the estimated sets.
+We propose a new over-approximation for zonotopes intersection to compose the diffusion step and evaluate our algorithms in a localization example of a rotating object.